aiven/aiven-docs/docs/platform/concepts/enhanced-compliance-env.md

 In many ways, an ECE is the same as a standard Aiven deployment.
-Aiven's tooling, such as [CLI](/docs/tools/cli) and [Terraform](/docs/tools/terraform), interact with ECEs seamlessly, you will still be able to take advantage of Aiven's service integrations, and access to the environment can be achieved through VPC peering or Privatelink (on AWS or Azure).
+Aiven's tooling, such as [CLI](/docs/tools/cli) and [Terraform](/docs/tools/terraform), interact with ECEs seamlessly, you will still be able to take advantage of Aiven's service integrations, and you can access the environment through VPC peering or Privatelink (on AWS or Azure).

 However, there are some key differences from standard environments as
 well: